Cloud Hosting: What Your IT Guy Won’t Tell You

 Trends in Cloud Technology

-The world of cloud hosting is changing so fast, it’s almost hard to keep up.
+The world of cloud hosting is changing so fast it’s almost hard to keep up.
 One trend I’ve noticed is the rise of edge computing.
 Instead of processing all your data in one massive data center, some tasks are handled closer to where the data is being used.
 This makes things faster and reduces lag.
 Another big thing?
 AI and machine learning integration.
-More cloud providers are adding tools that let businesses analyze data or automate tasks right out of the box.
+More cloud providers are adding tools that let businesses analyze data or automate tasks immediately.
 It’s like getting extra brainpower for your company without hiring anyone.

 The Shift to Software as a Service